Ethical Frameworks for Conducting Social Challenge Studies: Introduction

-Our paper specifically examines a subset of computational social research which we call ``social challenge studies.''
-We examine the ethical implications of these studies in light of frameworks developed for medical challenge studies.
+The use of medical challenge studies as a point of comparison is not intended to privilege biomedical ethics over social science frameworks, but rather to draw on a well-developed ethical vocabulary for reasoning about intentional exposure to risk, proportionality of harm, and spillover effects on third parties.
 The purpose of this work is not to create generalizable guidelines across all disciplines or methodologies, nor is it to review all existing ethical frameworks across fields, but to begin a discussion about what multidisciplinary ethical lessons can be learned from the medical field.
-Drawing on the ethical principles that govern medical challenge studies, we propose preliminary guidelines that can help address the gaps in ethical oversight and risk assessment in social challenge studies.
-This effort aims to promote dialogue on the development of ethical practices that ensure both participant protection and the responsible research.
+Drawing on the ethical principles that govern medical challenge studies, we propose preliminary guidelines to address gaps in ethical oversight and risk assessment in social challenge studies.
+This effort aims to promote dialogue on the development of ethical practices that ensure both participant protection and responsible research.
+We start with the understanding that, even though the risks in these fields may look different (e.g., physical injury vs. psychological harm), the core ethical responsibility of balancing risk and benefit remains the same.
+In fact, several scholars argue that the traditional ethical distinctions between biomedical and social science research ethics are often overstated, since both areas share many core ethical concerns \citep{emmerich2016reframing, wassenaar2016learn}.

 The structure of this paper is as follows.
-The section entitled \textit{Medical Challenge Studies} reviews ethical frameworks for medical challenge studies.
+The section titled \textit{Medical Challenge Studies} reviews ethical frameworks for these studies.
 The section entitled \textit{Social Challenge Studies} examines case studies that illustrate the challenges of social research with controlled adverse conditions.
-The entitled \textit{Lessons Learned: Applying Medical Recommendations to Social Challenge Studies} explores how principles from medical challenge studies can inform the development of ethical guidelines for social research.
+The section entitled \textit{Lessons Learned: Applying Medical Recommendations to Social Challenge Studies} explores how principles from medical challenge studies can inform the development of ethical guidelines for social research.
 Finally, in our conclusion, we will consider the broader implications of these proposals and identify areas for future research.